 SECTION 2.
 AMENDMENT.
-The City Council of the City of Lago Vista, Texas, does hereby repeal and replace Ordinance No 18-09-20-04, Rules of Procedure applicable to the City Council and all City commissions, boards and advisory committees as shown in Exhibit "A."
+The City Council of the City of Lago Vista, Texas, does hereby amend the Rules of Procedure as shown in Exhibit "A." Underlined language shall be added and language to be deleted is signified by strike-through.